sandyjmacdonald/intro-python-course/README.md

 of the significance of the different between the conditions.
 The fold change is the ratio of amounts between the conditions, and the p-value is calculated using a standard Student's *t*-test.

+The p-values in that file are just the raw p-values from the *t*-text, and so are likely to be misleading bacaise there are so many tests, that some of them are likely to indicate significance purely by chance.
+We normally correct for this using a method to adjust the p-values.
+In this case, we used the Benjamini-Hochberg method to re-calculate the p-value to ensure that the false discovery rate (FDR - the proportion of comparisons which appear significant purely by chance), to give a q-value we can use instead.
+For this data, corrected\_RNAseq\_data.txt contains a column with the q-values as well.

 ## Sheep GWAs Data

 sheepdata.txt contains (again, after the header line) lines with 37 columns.
 The first column is the identifier of a particular mutation in the sheep genome (more correctly, a Single Nucleotide Polymorphism) and it is followed by 36 p-values which indicate the degree of association with each of 36 different climatic parameters.

+## The weather Script

+"weather" contains the python code which generates the page at http://bioltfws1.york.ac.uk/cgi-bin/weather by scraping data from the Met Office web service.